Beauty

 2. Prioritize Fit Above All

-Expensive clothes look sloppy when ill-fitting; affordable clothes look polished when they fit perfectly.
-Always try on and check shoulder width, sleeve length, and overall length.
+Expensive clothes look frumpy if the fit is wrong, while affordable clothes look polished if the fit is perfect.
+Do not skip trying things on - check that shoulder width, sleeve length, and body length suit your frame.
 (Books on fashion can also be helpful)

-The Secret of "Looking Expensive" - Silhouette and Fabric
+The Secret of "Looking Expensive" Is Silhouette and Texture

-For fabric, 100% polyester with a flimsy drape tends to look cheap.
-Choosing blends with cotton, linen, or wool dramatically elevates the feel at the same price.
-Simply checking the fabric composition tag before buying significantly improves your selections.
+Regarding texture, fabric with a flimsy drape tends to look cheap.
+Choosing garments with natural fiber blends like cotton, linen, or wool elevates the perceived quality even at the same price.
+Simply forming the habit of checking the fabric composition tag dramatically improves your wardrobe selection accuracy.

-Stylish people don't have more clothes; they have fewer wrong ones.
-Adopting a "one in, one out" rule, where buying one new piece means releasing one old piece, naturally elevates your wardrobe quality over time.
+Stylish people do not have more clothes - they have no unnecessary clothes.
+Adopting a "one in, one out" rule where buying one new piece means letting go of one old piece naturally raises your wardrobe quality over time.

 Summary

-Build around basic colors, prioritize fit, and keep only your best.
-These three tips let you dress with confidence on any budget.
+Build around basic colors, prioritize fit, and keep only your starting lineup.
+With these three tips, you can enjoy dressing well with confidence even with fewer clothes.

 Related articles